mvegter/Bookkeeping-Client/cpp-tizen/doc/README.md

  *PaginationOptions* | Specifies the pagination requirements of a request.
  *SortLogsOptions* | Specifies the sorting requirements of a request.
  *SortOrder* | Specifies the sorting direction of a sorting option.
+ *Subsystem* | A label attached to something for the purpose of identification.
+ *SubsystemResponse* | Response containing a single subsystem.
  *Tag* | A label attached to something for the purpose of identification.
  *TagResponse* | Response containing a single tag.